 A fellow of the Microscopy Society of America, Nan Yao is among the top 15 most cited Google Scholars in the field of Electron Microscopy in both physical and life sciences disciplines (2014-15).
 He has been named as author of top 100 most read Nature Scientific Reports articles in 2015 (out of ~11,000 papers).
 Yao’s research has been focused on utilizing advanced imaging, diffraction, spectroscopy and in-situ techniques, in tandem with molecular dynamic simulation, to conduct fundamental studies of the structure-composition-processing-property relationships in complex materials for applications in nanotechnology, energy, environment and health.
 Yao has published two books entitled Handbook of Microscopy for Nanotechnology (Kluwer/Springer Publishers 2005, Chinese edition: Tsinghua University Press 2006, Russian edition: Springer Publishers 2011) and Focused Ion Beam System: Basics and Applications (Cambridge University Press, 2007).
 He has also authored 16 book chapters and more than 220 research publications in scientific journals, including Science, Nature, and many others.
 Yao is known for his many contributions including in developing the first 300 keV Environmental-cell Transmission Electron Microscope (1991) and on a theoretical explanation for the superior imaging resolution of scanning helium-ion microscopy over the scanning electron microscopy (2008).

-Yao serves on the editorial boards of ten professional journals and is on the research proposal advisory committee for NSF, DOE, NIH, NASA, two US National Labs (Oak Ridge and Brookhaven), and European Research Council.
-Yao has chaired nine international symposia and delivered over thirty invited lectures in recent years.
+Nan Yao serves on the editorial boards of 10 professional journals and is on the research proposal advisory committee for NSF, DOE, NIH, NASA, two US National Labs (Oak Ridge and Brookhaven), the Austrian Science Fund, National Natural Science Foundation of China, and European Research Council.
+Yao has chaired nine international symposia and delivered over 30 invited lectures in recent years.
 He was a keynote speaker in the US R&D Magazine’s Research Lab Expo Conference in 2005.

 Teaching also is Nan Yao’s prime directive.
 He is a four-time recipient of the Excellence in Teaching Award from the Princeton Engineering Council (2007-2009, 2015), and has been named three times to the Princeton Engineering Commendation List for Outstanding Teaching (2010, 2011, and 2013).
 In addition to the regular for-credit classes, Yao has also developed an outreach program by creating short courses and workshops in the field of materials characterization.
-More than three thousand five hundred undergraduate and graduate students, postdocs, faculty, and industrial scientists from over thirty universities and ninety industrial companies have enjoyed their learning experience in Nan Yao's classroom at Princeton.
+More than 3500 undergraduate and graduate students, postdocs, faculty, and industrial scientists have enjoyed their learning experience in Nan Yao's classroom at Princeton.
 He received the Outstanding Service Award in Preparing Science and Technology Leaders for the Future from the Siemens Foundation in 2011.
 The undergraduates he has mentored have won many national awards including Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Scholar Award, and five-times Microscopy Society of America Undergraduate Research Award, etc.